Mary Riggans

 Mary Riggans (19 July 1935 – 2 December 2013) was a Scottish actress.
-She was best known for playing the role of Suzie Sweet in the BAFTA winning children's show Balamory and Effie Macinnes in Take the High Road.
+She was best known for playing the role of Suzie Sweet in the BAFTA-winning children's show Balamory and Effie Macinnes in Take the High Road.
 She began her acting career in 1946, when she did a voiceover at the age of 11, and went on to star in television, radio and theatre productions.

 Acting

 Riggans was best known for her role as Effie Macinnes on the Scottish television soap opera, Take the High Road from the early 1980s until the last episode in 2003.
-She appeared as Susie Sweet in Balamory, a children's television programme (2002–05), and as Sadie in Still Game (2002–07).
+She appeared as Suzie Sweet in Balamory, a children's television programme (2002–05), and as Sadie in Still Game (2002–07).
 She appeared in the pilot episode of Taggart, "Killer".

 Riggans once famously cleared glasses from tables at chucking out time during her run at the King's Theatre.